 Point #3: The SOGIE Bill Does Not Violate the Rights of Heterosexuals

 “Paano kami?” is the battlecry of heterosexual (straight) critics of the SOGIE Bill.
 According to them, the bill will accord “special rights” to members of the LGBTQIA+ community.

-However, the entire bill doesn’t mention any special privileges for non-heterosexual people.
+It doesn’t grant special privileges for non-heterosexual people.
 It only protects them from discriminations related to work, education, membership to organizations, health care, basic services, and more.
 The only thing that it seeks to create is programs that promote non-discrimination, outlined in Section 10.

-The bill doesn’t mention anything that takes away the rights of heterosexuals.
-It seeks only to give LGBTQIA+ members the same rights that are enjoyed (and taken for granted) by heterosexual Filipinos.
+The bill also doesn’t mention anything that takes away the rights of heterosexuals.
+It seeks only to give LGBTQIA+ members the same rights that are enjoyed (and taken for granted) by heterosexual in the Philippines.

 Note that the bill, unlike other discrimination laws, focuses on one’s SOGIE.
 Thus, it only answers for discrimination based on someone’s sexual orientation, gender identity, and expression.
 This applies, for instance, when gay men are refused health services because they are gay; when transwomen are refused services at an establishment because they are transgender; when a lesbian is given more severe punishments in school simply because she is a lesbian.

-If the discrimination is based on other factors (like ethnicity) other laws would have to be cited.
+If the discrimination is based on other factors (like ethnicity), other laws would have to be called upon.